The European Citizens’ Initiative: no real right of initiative but at least more significant than a petition to the Parliament?

 The General Court’s ruling

 Mr. Puppnick and his six fellow appellants are the organizers of the successful ECI ‘One of us’.
 They invited the Commission to introduce a ban on the ‘financing of activities which presuppose the destruction of human embryos’.
 The Commission, however, decided not to follow any of the requests submitted.
 The organizers thus sought an action for annulment before the General Court.
-The latter found Article 11(4) TEU as well as Regulation (EU) No 211/2011, which continues to apply to European Citizens’ Initiatives registered before 1 January 2020, to suggest that the Commission is not bound to follow a successful ECI, but retains discretion as to ‘the action it intends to take, if any’ (§74) [emphasis added].
+The latter found Article 11(4) TEU as well as Regulation (EU) No 211/2011, which partially continues to apply to European Citizens’ Initiatives registered before 1 January 2020, to suggest that the Commission is not bound to follow a successful ECI, but retains discretion as to ‘the action it intends to take, if any’ (§74) [emphasis added].
 The Court further clarified that the contested Commission communication had been sufficiently reasoned as it clearly outlined the reasons as to why the Commission did not intend to follow any of the organizer’s requests (§150-153).
 Moreover, the Court established that the Commission decision is subject to a limited review due to the broad discretion enjoyed by the institution.
 The review applied may therefore only verify ‘the adequacy of statement of reasons as well as the existence of a manifest error of assessment vitiating the decision’ (§170).
 Considering the substantive reasons relied on by the Commission, the Court did not find such a manifest error.
 It hence dismissed the action in its entirety.

 The CJEU’s ruling